 Drone mapping provides the underlying geometry for site modeling, but does not lock or restrict standard Design Mode tools.

 Note: Designers in Design Mode will have access to the map image (map dropdown > “Drone Image”) and surface model (LIDAR > Source > Custom) in any design of a project with processed drone imagery.
+See How to Upload Custom Imagery (Including Drone Imagery) for more information.

 Using pre-processed (third-party) Drone LIDAR and map imagery